Zeppe-Lin Codebook

 Notes:

-Release notes are your guide for users, outlining what's new, what's changed, and how to upgrade.
-Draft the content for these notes.
-This draft will be used for the official release notes file on the website and the GitHub Release description.
+Release notes communicate what's new, changed, and required for upgrading.
+They will form the official website release notes and the GitHub Release description.

-Draft your release notes content in a temporary file.
+Draft these notes in a temporary file.
 This content will be formatted and published in the following steps.

 1. Access the Repository: Open your local clone of zeppe-lin.github.io.git.

-2. Navigate to /relnotes/: This directory stores our release notes in Markdown.
+2. Navigate to /relnotes/ Directory: This is where all release notes in Markdown are stored.

 4. Reference the Banner: Include a link (or embed code, typically referencing an HTML include if your static site generator supports it) to display your release banner within this Markdown file.
 The banner file will be created in the next step.